stressed person reviewing credit card debt bills

 Local Assistance

-If credit card debt became impossible because groceries, rent, utilities, medical bills, or childcare are draining your cash, local assistance can indirectly help you pay debt.
+If credit card debt became impossible because food, utilities, rent, medical bills, or childcare are draining your cash, local assistance can indirectly help.
 Food assistance, utility support, rental help, and community programs may free up enough money to restart minimum payments.

 Legal Aid or Bankruptcy Consultation

 If you are being sued, receiving court papers, facing wage garnishment, or your debt is far beyond your ability to repay, talk to legal aid or a bankruptcy attorney.
-Bankruptcy is serious and damages credit, but for some people it is the legal reset that stops lawsuits and unpayable debt pressure.
+Bankruptcy is serious, but for some households it is the legal reset that stops lawsuits and unpayable debt pressure.

 What to Do If Your Debt Is Already in Collections